 Denmark is a net exporter of food and energy and enjoys a comfortable balance of payments surplus.
 The controversy over caricatures of the Prophet Muhammad printed in a Denmark newspaper in September 2005 led to boycotts of some Denmark exports to the Muslim world, especially exports of dairy products, but the boycotts did not have a significant impact on the overall Denmark economy.

 Denmark's economy began slowing in 2007 with the end of a housing boom.
 Denmark made a modest recovery in 2010 in part because of increased government spending; however, the country experienced a technical recession in late 2010-early 2011.

-The Danish economy is characterized by extensive government welfare measures and an equitable distribution of income.
-The Denmark living standards and welfare benefits are among the highest in the world.
-A major long-term issue will be the sharp decline in the ratio of workers to retirees.
+The Danish economy is characterized by extensive government welfare measures and equitable distribution of income.
+Denmark living standards and welfare benefits are among the highest in the world.
+A major long-term issue will be a sharp decline in the ratio of workers to retirees.

 So far Denmark has decided not to join the European Economic and Monetary Union (EMU).
 Denmark held the EU presidency during the first half of 2012.

 Labor force - by occupation: agriculture 3%, industry 21%, services 76% (2004 est.)

 Unemployment rate: 2.8% (2007 est.), 6% (2011 est.)

 Natural resources: petroleum, natural gas, fish, salt, limestone, stone, gravel and sand

 Industries: food processing, machinery and equipment, textiles and clothing, chemical products, electronics, construction, furniture and other wood products, shipbuilding, windmills